NajaAFonseca/yeaaa/_posts/2023-04-06-2023-Computers-and-Networks.md

 - Cloud Storage: Cloud storage is a type of online storage that allows users to store and access their data over the internet.
 It is commonly used for backup and file-sharing purposes.

+### Listing Specifications of your Computer, or Computers if working as Pair/Trio

+- Processor GHz: GHz (gigahertz) is a unit of frequency that is commonly used to measure the clock speed of a computer CPU.
+It represents the number of clock cycles that the CPU can perform in one second, and it is often used as an indicator of the CPU's processing power.
+- Memory in GB:
+- Storage in GB:
+- OS: